-Supercars is Australia's 3rd largest attended and 4th most watched television sports event.
-It is perceived as one of Australia's most physically challenging sports with elite athletes engaged in brutal combat, driving the world's toughest racing machines.
-The migration to a new media partnership with Fox Sports and Network Ten allowed an opportunity to reposition and rebrand the high-octane sport.
+Supercars is Australia's 3rd largest attended, and the 4th most watched television sports event.
+It’s perceived as one of Australia's most physically challenging sports, with elite athletes driving the world's toughest racing machines.
+A new media partnership with Fox Sports and Network Ten presented an opportunity to reposition and rebrand the high-octane sport.
 What was need was a new, striking and dominant identity that took the sport into its next phase, on and off the track.

 James Warburton, Former CEO